pretzilz/simple-file-deleter/README.md

 - Deletes files that have a keyword in the filename

 All parts of the program work on Windows.
 It is currently untested on other platforms.

-Future Features:
-- Add options for sending files to the recycle bin (Windows only)
-- Add options for deleting files in sub-directories